 In his last illness, he became more than a father to me; he became a human being and then, in the deepest sense, a best friend.
 This is dangerous ground, because it opens one up to a loss unmedicated by distance or time or lack of familiarity.
 Dad was no longer the irritatingly omnipotent figure whose approval I both craved and rejected.
 He was no longer someone who needed to be obeyed or ignored.
 He was a young man, cowering in a Philippine grave, wracked with fear, far from the north Philadelphia neighborhoods he’d known and loved.
 He was a father striving to provide for his family and keep his fragile dignity.
 He was a husband struggling to relate to a wife whom he, unaccountably, both feared and admired.
 He was an old man in a chair coming to grips with the loss of much for which he had struggled.

 I did not mourn his passing.
 I did not celebrate his new life with a savior he’d revered and feared.
 It had been so obviously time for him to go that I simply couldn’t have imagined his remaining.

-This is, in the end, a love letter to and for those who care for the old and infirm, both those who care for loved ones and those who do it for little pay and less recognition.
+This is, in the end, a love letter to and for those who do care for the old and infirm, both those who care for loved ones and those who do it for little pay and less recognition.
 You struggle with getting beyond the symptoms, the physical reality of confusion and mucus, medication, sweat and poo.
-You labor to unpick deeply felt experiences from the morass of physical breakdown; significance is obstructed by the clatter and chatter of random thoughts and memories.
+You labour to unpick deeply felt experiences from the morass of physical breakdown; significance is obstructed by the clatter and chatter of random thoughts and memories.
 You reach to catch the butterflies, the meaningful events, while at the same time searching for those mislaid eyeglasses yet again.
 You try to impart dignity in a time and place that has, by its very nature, little to offer in that regard.
 You often do it against the wishes of those adrift in a situation not of their choosing or beyond their comprehension.
 Thank you for what you do.
 Thank you for continuing it.
 God bless you.